argent-moon/arduino-flip-timer/README.md

 - RGB LED (PWM control)

 ## How It Works
-The system is designed as an event-driven embedded application that continuously reads sensor inputs and updates its internal state.

 ### Orientation Detection
 A ball switch is used to detect when the device is flipped.
 To avoid false triggers, the system waits until the signal remains stable for 5 seconds before starting the timer.

 ### Input Handling
 The touch sensor supports multiple interactions:
 Short press:
 - Idle → cycle timer mode
 - Running → pause timer
 - Paused → resume timer
 Long press (≥5 seconds): Reset the system

 ### Timer Logic